KarelZe/thesis/references/obsidian/📖chapters/🧭Attention map.md

-Relates to #attention #shap #random-feature-permutation
+Relates to #attention #shap #random-feature-permutation #explainability #interpreability

-In addition to [[🧭Kernel SHAP]], transformer-based models offer some interpretability through their attention mechanism.

-(Controversy in literature -> subspect to larger debate -> controversy embarked around the question)

-Feature attributions can be derived from attention by visualizing features that the model  is paying attention to in an attention map.
+In addition to [[🧭Kernel SHAP]], transformer-based models offer *some* interpretability through their attention mechanism [^1] .
+Recall from our discussion on attention (Cref [[🅰️Attention]]) that the attention matrix stores how much attention a token pays to each of the keys.
+Thus, feature attributions can be derived from attention by visualizing features that the model attends to in an attention map.
 While attention maps are specific to Transformers or other attention-based architectures, rendering them useless for cross-model comparisons, they give additional insights from different attention layers and attention heads of the model on a per-trade and global basis.
 An example is shown in Figure [[#^401670]].

 (figure)